Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Specific Features of Certain AI Systems

-This intrinsic feature of certain AI systems has prompted the development of \textbf{transparency} requirements, whether horizontal (e.g., the AI Act \cite{AIAct}) or sector-specific (e.g., possible requirements in the field of autonomous vehicles as described in \cite{Llorca2021}).
-The compliance with transparency requirements (which include measures to address \textbf{traceability}\footnote{Traceability of an AI system refers to the \emph{capability to keep track of the processes, typically by means of documented recorded identification}, or to the \emph{ability to track the journey of a data input through all stages} \cite{glossary22}.}, \textbf{interpretability} \footnote{AI models are interpretable \emph{when humans can readily understand the reasoning behind predictions and decisions made by the model} \cite{glossary22}.}, or \textbf{explainability}\footnote{Explainability in AI can be understood as a \emph{feature of an AI system that is intelligible to non-experts}, or as \emph{methods and techniques in AI such that the results of the solution can be understood by humans}\cite{glossary22}}) will alleviate the burden of proving causality.
+This intrinsic feature of certain AI systems has prompted the development of \textbf{transparency} requirements, whether horizontal (e.g., the AI Act \citeR{AIAct}) or sector-specific (e.g., possible requirements in the field of autonomous vehicles as described by \citeA{Llorca2021}).
+The compliance with transparency requirements (which include measures to address \textbf{traceability}\footnote{Traceability of an AI system refers to the \emph{capability to keep track of the processes, typically by means of documented recorded identification}, or to the \emph{ability to track the journey of a data input through all stages} \cite{glossary22}.}, \textbf{interpretability} \footnote{AI models are interpretable \emph{when humans can readily understand the reasoning behind predictions and decisions made by the model} \cite{glossary22}.}, or \textbf{explainability}\footnote{Explainability in AI can be understood as a \emph{feature of an AI system that is intelligible to non-experts}, or as \emph{methods and techniques in AI such that the results of the solution can be understood by humans} \cite{glossary22}}) will alleviate the burden of proving causality.
 However, the well-known trade-off between accuracy and interpretability in AI systems remains as an obstacle, i.e., more accurate models are less interpretable and vice versa.
 Furthermore, attempts to explain black-box machine learning models may not be sufficient to demonstrate causality \cite{Rudin2019}.
-Therefore, despite efforts to develop interpretable systems by design or implement post-hoc explanations, the problem of opacity of complex AI systems will remain one of the most critical issues for victims when trying to prove causation in either fault or defect schemes.
+Moreover, the field of explainable AI still needs stronger conceptual foundations \shortcite{Cabitza2023} and to overcome limitations regarding stability, robustness and comprehensibility of explanations \cite{saarela2022robustness}.
+Therefore, despite efforts to develop interpretable systems by design or implement post-hoc explanations, the problem of opacity of complex AI systems is likely to remain one of the most critical issues for victims when trying to prove causation in either fault or defect schemes.